croct-tech/challenges/web-designer/README.md

 # Challenge

 As a Web Designer, you will be responsible for developing and ensuring consistency across all company communication channels (social media, website, and external presentations).

-For starters, your first job will be to analyze the Instagram and the website of one of the companies below.
-Document all your impressions based on design principles, brand consistency (between the analyzed platforms), and personal perspective.
-It's not necessary to think about the caption.
+For starters, your first task is to analyze the Instagram pages and the website of one of the companies below and document your impressions regarding design principles, brand consistency (between the examined platforms), and personal perspective.

 - Quintoandar: [site](https://www.quintoandar.com.br/) and [Instagram](https://www.instagram.com/quintoandardesign/)
 - Notion: [site](https://www.notion.so/product) and [Instagram](https://www.instagram.com/notionhq/)
 - Vtex: [site](https://vtex.com/us-en/) and [Instagram](https://www.instagram.com/vtexbrasil/)

-The second part of your challenge will be to recreate this post:
+The second task is recreating the post below:

 <p align="center">
     <img src="https://user-images.githubusercontent.com/11818859/137769484-ae3d6265-637b-4e2c-9ee2-3f85d25edd20.png" alt="Post" width="600"/>
 </p>

 **Context:** We provide a report that spots the users' main interests to let our customers plan personalizations for different people according to their interests.

 ## Requirements